As part of Debt Awareness Week we’re discussing the five danger signs...

 I should be ashamed of myself – and I am.
 Can someone teach me how to be an adult please?

 It doesn’t stop there.
-Only yesterday I cancelled my Sky TV contract.
+Only yesterday I cancelled my TV subscription.
 That seems thrifty but my TV broke in December (I fell on it) and I haven’t replaced it.
 That reminds me I should cancel my TV licence too.

 I wonder how my life might be different if I wasn’t so good at procrastinating.
 It’s pretty obvious to see that I’m throwing money away through my own laziness.
 Money that I really need.